Convolutional Neural Networks over Tree Structures for Programming Language Processing: Tree-Based Convolutional Neural Network

 \subsection{The ``Continuous Binary Tree'' Model}

-As stated in previous subsections, during coding or convolving, one problem is that we cannot determine the number of weight matrices because AST nodes have variable numbers of children.
+As stated, one problem of coding and convolving is that we cannot determine the number of weight matrices because AST nodes have different numbers of children.

-One possible solution is the ``continuous bag of words'' model \cite{word2vec}\footnote{In their original paper, they do not deal with variable length data, but their method extends naturally to this scenario.
-Their method is also mathematically equivalent to dynamic pooling. }, but position information will be lost completely.
-Similar approach is used in \cite{multilingual}.
-In \cite{grounded}, a different weight matrix is allocated as parameters for each position.
-This method fails to scale up since there will be a huge number of different positions in our scenario.
+One possible solution is the continuous bag-of-words model (CBoW, \citeauthor{word2vec}, \citeyear{word2vec}),\footnote{In their original paper, they do not deal with varying-length data, but their method extends naturally to this scenario.
+Their method is also mathematically equivalent to average pooling. } but position information will be lost completely.
+Such approach is also used in \citeauthor{multilingual} (\citeyear{multilingual}). \citeauthor{grounded} (\citeyear{grounded}) allocate a different weight matrix as parameters for each position; but this method fails to scale up since there will be a huge number of different positions in ASTs.

 In our model, we view any subtree as a ``binary'' tree, regardless of its size and shape.
-That is, we have only 3 weight matrices for convolution and 2 for coding.
-We call it a ``continuous binary tree."
+That is, we have only three weight matrices as parameters for convolution, and two for coding.
+We call it a \textit{continuous binary tree}.